-► Select the menu for defining various plain-language functions

-Select transformations

-► Select datum shifting with TRANS DATUM

-- Select the value input soft key - ► Enter the datum shift in the affected axes, confirming with the ENT key each time
+- Show the soft-key row with special functions - Select the menu for defining various plain-language functions - Select transformations - Select datum shifting with TRANS DATUM - Select the value input soft key - Enter the datum shift in the affected axes, confirming with the ENT key each time was last valid (this may be a datum which has already been shifted).

 Values entered as absolute values refer to the workpiece datum, which is specified either by datum setting or with a preset from the preset table.
+Incremental values always refer to the datum which